 - Medical Release.
-This requires a licensed physician's statement on office letterhead explaining why the medical condition requires the resident to be released from their Contract.
-Residential and Dining Services requires thirty (30) days from receipt of your physician's letter to work to accommodate the resident’s specific medical needs before considering the Contract Release.
+This requires a licensed physician's statement on office letterhead explaining why the medical condition requires the Resident to be released from their Contract.
+Residential and Dining Services requires thirty (30) days from receipt of the physician's letter to work to accommodate the Resident’s specific medical needs before considering the Contract Release.

 Refunds for Contract Releases

-If a contract release is approved, the resident will be billed for the number of days the room was occupied prior to check out, with the following limitations.
-If the resident checks out within 30 days of the end of the academic quarter, they are obligated to pay rent for the entire quarter.
-If the fall quarter resident checks out after noon on the last day of fall and before the 30th day of winter quarter, they will be charged a $300 late checkout fee, in addition to the per diem cost of their Unit.
+If a Contract Release is approved, the Resident will be billed for the number of days the Unit was occupied prior to check out, with the following limitations: If the Resident checks out within 30 days of the end of the academic quarter, they are obligated to pay rent for the entire quarter.
+If the fall quarter Resident checks out after noon on the last day of fall and before the 30th day of winter quarter, they will be charged a $300 late checkout fee, in addition to the per diem cost of their Unit.

 If a roommate leaves, the remaining Resident must be willing to accept a new roommate when someone is assigned to the vacant space at any time during the academic year.
-If a Resident refuses, or does not maintain the room, suite, or apartment in such a way that a new roommate can move in, the Resident may be charged for use of the additional space.
-At Residential and Dining Services' discretion, a Resident may be given the option of reduced occupancy, allowing the Resident to pay an additional charge to use a shared room as a single.
+If a Resident refuses, or does not maintain the Unit in such a way that a new roommate can move in, the Resident may be charged for use of the additional space.
+At Residential and Dining Services' discretion, a Resident may be given the option of reduced occupancy, allowing the Resident to pay an additional charge to use a shared Unit as a single.

-- By Default or Breach: The Agreement may be terminated, after 10 days notice of intent, in the event that the student:
+- By Default, Violation, Failure to Perform, or Breach of any terms or conditions of this Contract: The Contract may be terminated, after 10 days notice of intent, in the event that the student:

 - Is in default in payment for more than 10 days, except where there is a written agreement to extend the period, or

-- Breaches, violates, fails to perform, or is in default of the performance of any of the terms of this Agreement, or
+- Breaches, violates, fails to perform, or is in default of the performance of any of the terms of this Contract, or

 The Resident agrees to pay the reasonable cost and expenses of collection, including the collection agency fee and reasonable attorney's fees, in the event the College is required to place any outstanding account, debt or claim with a collection agency and/or utilize the assistance of legal counsel to collect on the account, debt or claim arising from this agreement.
 In addition, the Resident's transcript and records will be held until the debt is resolved.

-All Units are furnished and include utilities: water, heat, electricity, and Internet access.
+All Units are furnished and include utilities (water, heat, electricity, garbage) and Internet access.
 The College shall have the right to temporarily interrupt such utilities (due to accidents, emergencies, repairs, alterations or improvements) which in the judgment of the College are necessary or desirable.
-The Resident shall claim no diminution or abatement of rent or other compensation, nor shall this agreement or any part of the obligation to the Resident hereunder be affected or reduced by such interruption or curtailment.
+Interruption of these services may also occur due to conditions beyond the College’s control.
+The Resident shall claim no diminution or abatement of rent or other compensation, nor shall this agreement or any part of the obligation to the Resident hereunder be affected or reduced by such interruption or curtailment of these services.

 Damage and Cleaning

-The Resident must keep assigned Unit clean and advise Residential and Dining Services staff of any necessary repairs.
-The Resident is responsible for the costs and expenses resulting from damage to a room, suite, apartment, or building, including college equipment or furniture, by them or their guests.
-The Resident is also responsible for the cost of additional cleaning required to return their room, suite, or apartment to its pre-occupancy state.
-The Resident will be sent a Room Inventory form in the first five business days after check-in which allows the Resident to document the existing condition of the room; the Room Inventory must be turned in within seven business days of its receipt.
+The Resident must keep their assigned Unit clean and advise Residential and Dining Services staff of any necessary repairs.
+The Resident is responsible for the costs and expenses resulting from damage to a Unit, or building, including college equipment or furniture, by the Resident or their guests.
+The Resident is also responsible for the cost of additional cleaning required to return their Unit to its pre-occupancy state.
+The Resident will be sent a Room Inventory form in the first five business days after check-in which allows the Resident to document the existing condition of the Unit; the Room Inventory must be turned in within seven business days of its receipt.

 The Resident is responsible for any keys signed out.
 Keys may not be duplicated or altered.
 A lock change is required for lost keys, and costs $50 per lock; lock changes on mailboxes cost $10.

-Residential and Dining Services financial charges may be appealed by filing a Billing Appeal form (www.evergreen.edu/rad/policies/disputeresolution#financialappeals); appeal deadlines may be found here as well.
-Appeals are typically reviewed by the Housing Appeals Panel during the academic year.
+Residential and Dining Services financial charges may be appealed by filing a Financial Appeal Application (http://www.evergreen.edu/housing/procedures.htm); appeal deadlines may be found here as well.
+Appeals are reviewed by the Housing Appeals Panel or the Director of Residential and Dining Services.